-- The minimum capital and surplus requirements under the law of Tennessee; or
+- The minimum capital and surplus requirements under the law of Utah; or

 The insurance commissioner may waive the minimum capital and surplus requirements above if the commissioner makes an affirmative finding of acceptability after considering: quality of management, capital and surplus of a parent company, company underwriting profit and investment trends, market availability, and company record and reputation within the industry.
 The commissioner may not make a finding of acceptability if the insurer’s capital and surplus is under $4.5 million.

 - Utah eligibility and export lists available at https://insurance.utah.gov/agent/insurers/surplus-lines/.

 - For alien insurers to retain eligibility, the company need only continue its NAIC listing.

 - Applicant may be required to submit quarterly statements, changes in directors and officers, and updated accounting or financial information during the pendency of the application.

 - Utah Surplus Lines Association